The NEMOS Wave Energy Converter

 Comprehensive tank tests are the basis of all NEMOS wave energy development activities.
 Under controlled conditions, the hydro-mechanical interaction between floater and waves can be investigated in order to improve control algorithms and maximize the harvested energy.

 Since 2013: Scaled tests in nearshore environment

 The step from tank tests to real environmental conditions is a big one.
 The NEMOS team challenged its own technology over several years by carrying out scale tests in Denmark`s Limfjord.
 At 1:10 and 1:5 model scales, the NEMOS system exhibited high efficiency, robustness and automated operation.

 Since 2016: Full scale power take-Off tests

-To analyze the efficiency along the power conversion path and gain experience in assembling and operating large components, a full scale PTO test bench was installed at the University of Duisburg-Essen.
-Again the simulation data were verified with regard to power generation prediction.
+To analyze the efficiency of the power conversion path and gain experience in assembling and operating large components, a full scale PTO test bench was installed at the University of Duisburg-Essen.
+The simulation data verified the theoretical power predictions.

 From 2018: Large scale offshore installation

 Currently the team is focussing on the installation of a large scale prototype in the North Sea.
 With a floater displacing more than 10m³ water and a fully equipped powerhouse on an independent structure, the system will generate enough energy to supply several households with electricity.